Marine Protected Areas

 Marine Conservation Zones (MCZs):

 In 2013, twenty seven new MCZs in English waters were designated, following the recommendation from four regional stakeholder projects for of a national network of 127 sites.
-31 out of the 127 were considered in this tranche and all three proposed Dorset sites were designated: Poole Rocks MCZ, Chesil Beach & Stennis Ledges MCZ and South Dorset MCZ.
+31 out of the 127 were considered in this tranche and all three proposed Dorset sites were designated.
+The announcement in May 2019 saw six more sites in Dorset added.

-In February 2014 Defra announced a list of 37 further sites as suitable candidates for the second tranche of MCZ designation, with the intention of filling “big gaps” in the current MPA network.
-In Jan 2015 the government launched a consultation on 23 of these sites - none of which is in Dorset.
-At the same time, additional conservation features for some exisitng sites, including the Chesil Beach and stennis Ledges MCZ and the South Dorset MCZ, were included in the consultation.
-Studland Bay was not included in the Tranche 2 consultation on the grounds that it is too contentious.
+In February 2014 Defra announced a list of 37 further sites as suitable candidates for the second tranche of MCZ designation.
+In Jan 2015, the government launched a consultation on 23 of these sites - none of which were in Dorset.
+At the same time, additional conservation features for some exisitng sites, including the Chesil Beach and Stennis Ledges MCZ and the South Dorset MCZ, were included in the consultation.
+Studland Bay was not included in the Tranche 2 consultation on the grounds that it was too contentious.

-The Wildlife Trusts’ have published a report in advance of the Governments' plans to announce the third and final phase of MCZ designation.
-Public consultations for these areas will take place in 2017 and designation of the chosen areas will be 2018.
-This is the last chance to complete the network and really make a difference.
-This final tranche is about filling the gaps between MCZs - making sure that all types of seabed and the full range of species are adequately protected and that there is enough connectivity between sites for the network to function.
-More information on consultation process can be found here.
+In 2018 the government announced a six week consultation on the 41 sites proposed for the third tranche of Marine Conservation Zones.
+This final tranche is about filling the gaps between MCZs - making sure that all types of seabed and the full range of species were adequately protected and that there is enough connectivity between sites for the network to function.
+You can see the consultation document for Tranche 3 here.